MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series Classification: Conclusion

 \section{Conclusion}

-In this paper, we propose Sparseformer, a novel transformer-based model tailored for medical time series classification.
-By integrating the sparse token-based dual-attention mechanism and multi-granularity cross-channel encoding, Sparseformer dynamically captures critical medical patterns.
-The sparse encoding together with an adaptive label encoder enables Sparseformer to process heterogeneous datasets with cross-dataset transferability.
-Experiments validate its superiority over existing methods in supervised and few-shot learning settings.
-These findings underscore the model's robustness, adaptability, and potential to improve diagnostic performance in diverse medical contexts.
+We propose MedSpaformer, a novel transformer-based model tailored for medical time series classification.
+By incorporating token-sparse dual-attention mechanism into multi-granularity cross-channel encoding, MedSpaformer effectively captures both intra- and inter-channel dependencies as well as multi-scale temporal patterns critical to medical signals.
+The combination of sparse encoding and an adaptive label encoder enables MedSpaformer to process heterogeneous datasets with few-shot and zero-shot transferability.
+Extensive experiments validate its superiority, robustness, and adaptability to improve diagnostic performance in medical contexts.
+The \textbf{limitations, future work, and social impact} are discussed in \textbf{Appendix 2 \& 3}.